KSNF

-KSNF (channel 16) is a television station licensed to Joplin, Missouri, United States, serving the Joplin, Missouri–Pittsburg, Kansas television market as an affiliate of NBC.
+KSNF (channel 16) is a television station licensed to Joplin, Missouri, United States, serving as the NBC network affiliate for southwest Missouri and southeast Kansas.
 It is owned by Nexstar Media Group, which provides certain services to ABC affiliate KODE-TV (channel 12, also licensed to Joplin) under joint sales and shared services agreements (JSA/SSA) with owner Mission Broadcasting.
 The two stations share studios on South Cleveland Avenue in Joplin, where KSNF's transmitter is also located.